isomerpages/mol-services/_move-house/00b-finances.md

 ### CPF Housing Grants

-You may be eligible to receive subsidies of up to $80,000 in the form of the Enhanced CPF Housing Grants.
+You may receive subsidies of up to $80,000 in the form of the Enhanced CPF Housing Grants.

 - Find out more about the CPF Housing grants <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/cpf-housing-grants-for-hdb-flats" target="_blank">here</a>
 - If you are eligibile, you will be invited by HDB to apply for the Enhanced CPF Housing Grant (EHG) when you <a href="/government-services/buying-a-hdb/book-flat/" target="_blank">select a flat at your appointment</a>